Russian Banya / Finnish Sauna

 Framing

-- place load-bearing wall studs 16” apart and non-load-bearing studs 24” apart
+- a common practice is to place load-bearing wall studs 16” apart and non-load-bearing studs 24” apart

-- start by marking the bottom and top plates every 16” (except first and last marks, which are 15.25” from nearest mark)
+- start by marking the bottom and top plates every 16” (except first and last marks, which are 15.25” from ends)

 - note that the so-called 2”x4” is actually 1 1/2” by 3 1/2”